Essential Condiments and Spices: A Complete Guide for Home Cooks

 The Basics of Spices and Condiments

-Before diving into the list of condiments and spices, it's important to understand what they are.
+Before diving into the essential condiments and spices, it's important to understand what they are.
 Spices are typically derived from plant parts like seeds, bark, roots, or leaves, while condiments are usually used to enhance the taste of a dish after it has been cooked.
 Some ingredients can fall into both categories, such as chili sauce or mustard.

 Here's a quick breakdown: